-- development costs incurred for projects that are not pursued to completion; - so-called acts of God such as earthquakes, hurricanes, floods or fires that could adversely impact a project; - defects in design or construction that may result in additional costs to remedy or require all or a portion of a property to be closed during the period required to rectify the situation; - ability to raise capital; and - governmental restrictions on the nature or size of a project or timing of completion.
+- construction delays or cost overruns that may increase project costs; - receipt of zoning, occupancy and other required governmental permits and authorizations; - development costs incurred for projects that are not pursued to completion; - so-called acts of God such as earthquakes, hurricanes, floods or fires that could adversely impact a project; - defects in design or construction that may result in additional costs to remedy or require all or a portion of a property to be closed during the period required to rectify the situation; - ability to raise capital; and - governmental restrictions on the nature or size of a project or timing of completion.

-The Issuer cannot assure you that any development project will in fact be developed, and, if developed, the time period or the budget of such development may be greater than initially contemplated and the actual number of units or rooms constructed may be less than initially contemplated.
+The Issuer cannot assure you that any development project will in fact be developed, and, if developed, the time period or the budget of such development may be greater than initially contemplated.